Volleyball Takes Off in Stellenbosch Schools, South Africa: One Coach at a Time

 Kayamandi: Where Sport Meets Sustainability

 The second GURU coaches course took place at Kayamandi Primary School, perched on a hilltop in the heart of Kayamandi, Stellenbosch.
 This school is home to one of the Open Play Foundation’s flagship projects: launched in 2023 in collaboration with Greensource.
 It's more than just a sports field, the court includes an innovative water harvesting and wastewater management system, providing both clean drinking water for the school and irrigation for the vegetable garden.
 Greensource is not a stranger to LKTBF.
-In 2022, we successfully partnered with them on a pilot project with schools in Rustenburg.
-It was through this trusted relationship that Greensource introduced us to the Open Play Foundation, a connection that has now led to this exciting new chapter in Stellenbosch.
+In 2022, we successfully partnered with them on a pilot project with schools in the greater Rustenburg area.
+It was through this trusted relationship that Greensource introduced us to the Open Play Foundation, a connection that has now led to through an exciting new chapter in Stellenbosch.

 The weekly GURU coaches courses were facilitated by Fingerprint Neele Rave, whose guidance was key in empowering local coaches with the skills and confidence needed to teach the kids volleyball.

 “I found every session incredibly enjoyable and deeply inspiring.
 There was so much energy, curiosity and laughter.
 I learned a great deal from the participants — their commitment, creativity and openness truly enriched the experience.
-As the person delivering the course, I felt not only like a coach, but also like a student growing and learning together with the group.
+Although I was delivering the course, I often felt not only like a coach, but also like a student growing and learning together with the group.
 It was incredibly rewarding to witness how quickly confidence and team spirit grew and how the love for the game brought everyone together.
-It was a beautiful reminder of why we do this work”
+It was a beautiful reminder of why we do this work”, shared Neele.

 Powered by Partnership

-This initiative was made possible thanks to funds raised during the 24 hours Volleyball Marathon at Webton Hengelo, along with invaluable support from the Open Play Foundation and the Stellenbosch Sports Academy.
+This initiative was made possible thanks to funds raised during the 24 hours Volleyball Marathon at Webton Hengelo, along with invaluable support from the Open Play Foundation and the Stellenbosch Academy of Sport.
 Their combined efforts helped bring coaching expertise, resources and opportunities to these vibrant communities.

 A Promising Start and Exciting Next Steps